Voting Rights Act of 1965: Racial gerrymandering

 While Section 2 and Section 5 prohibit jurisdictions from drawing electoral districts that dilute the votes of protected minorities, the Supreme Court has held that in some instances, the Equal Protection Clause of the Fourteenth Amendment prevents jurisdictions from drawing district lines to favor protected minorities.
 The court first recognized the justiciability of affirmative "racial gerrymandering" claims in Shaw v.
 Reno (1993).
 In Miller v.
 Johnson (1995), the court explained that a redistricting plan is constitutionally suspect if the jurisdiction used race as the "predominant factor" in determining how to draw district lines.
 For race to "predominate", the jurisdiction must prioritize racial considerations over traditional redistricting principles, which include "compactness, contiguity, [and] respect for political subdivisions or communities defined by actual shared interests."
 If a court concludes that racial considerations predominated, then the redistricting plan is considered "racially gerrymandered" and must be subjected to strict scrutiny, meaning that the redistricting plan will be upheld as constitutional only if it is narrowly tailored to advance a compelling state interest.
 In Bush v.
 Vera (1996), a plurality of the Supreme Court assumed that complying with Section 2 or Section 5 constituted compelling interests, and lower courts have allowed only these two interests to justify racial gerrymandering.

+In Louisiana v.
+Callais (2026), the Supreme Court ruled that a Louisiana congressional map that had added a second majority-minority district based on section 2 of the act was an unconstitutional racial gerrymander under the 15th Amendment.
+While the court did not rule on the constitutionality of the Voting Rights Act itself, it held that the interpretation of section 2 as requiring the creation of majority-minority districts was unconstitutional.
+Dissenting, Justice Kagan referred to this as the "now-complete demolition of the Voting Rights Act."

 Standing

 The standing requirements of the VRA were questioned in the 2023 case Arkansas State Conference NAACP v.
-Arkansas Board of Apportionment, launched by the NAACP to challenge the redistricting maps on the basis they diluted black votes.
+Arkansas Board of Apportionment, launched by the NAACP to challenge the redistricting maps on the basis they diluted Black votes.
 While many previous challenges to redistricting under the VRA had been brought by groups like the NAACP or voters within the state, the Eighth Circuit Court of Appeals held, 2–1, in November 2023, that a strict reading of the VRA did not permit private rights of action, and only the United States Attorney General has standing to bring challenges.
 Such a ruling, if upheld, has a significant potential to upend many existing and current redistricting challenges under Section 2 of the VRA, according to legal scholars.

-Voting Rights reform controversy in 2025

-In October 2025, the U.S. Supreme Court reviewed arguments concerning the Voting Rights Act, which aims to prohibit states from factoring in the racial composition of their voting populations when delineating district lines.
-This strategy enables judges to invalidate district boundaries based on race in order to safeguard minority voters.
-However, some critics have labeled the ruling as discriminatory and unconstitutional.
-President Donald Trump has urged Republican-held states nationwide to revise their congressional maps.